-Stakeholders and parameters Benefits Capital markets Development of primary and secondary capital markets by the establishment of a perpetual structure for raising capital at a reduced cost from long-term patient investors Replacement of bank debt with long-term equity capital Decrease in the financing burden on banks by reducing exposure to real estate/infrastructure, thereby enabling the creation of additional capital for other sectors Corporate governance Improvement in transparency, disclosure standards and professionalism within the sector Informed decision-making enabled for investors Macroeconomy Government Augmentation of the government's revenues Increased financing for critical sectors, including transportation and energy, and a boost to its vision for 100 smart cities Societal benefits REITs and InvITs augment direct and indirect employment opportunities through the following: Fund management services Project management and operation Property management and operation Valuation services Trusteeship services Assurance and other professional services
+Stakeholders and p arameters Benefits Macroeconomy Capital markets Development of primary and secondary capital markets by the establishment of a perpetual structure for raising capital at a reduced cost from long-term patient investors Replacement of bank debt with long-term equity capital Decrease in the financing burden on banks by reducing exposure to real estate/infrastructure, thereby enabling the creation of additional capital for other sectors Corporate governance Improvement in transparency, disclosure standards and professionalism within the sector Informed decision-making enabled for investors Government Augmentation of the government's revenues Increased financing for critical sectors, including transportation and energy, and a boost to its vision for 100 smart cities Societal benefits REITs and InvITs augment direct and indirect employment opportunities through the following: Fund management services Project management and operation Property management and operation Valuation services Trusteeship services Assurance and other professional services

-Various characteristics of the Indian economy are conducive to the growth of these markets in the country, the significant ones being an average growth rate of over 6% over the last five years.
-2This, coupled with other factors such as availability of land, has led to a significant rise in the interest taken by private equity firms in the real estate sector in particular.
-To illustrate this further, the total investment made by private equity funds in the real estate sector was around 256.8 billion INR (4 billion USD) in 2015, which is nearly 72% higher than that recorded in the previous year.
-In fact, this is the highest ever annual investment recorded in the sector in rupee terms since 2008.3
+Various characteristics of the Indian economy are conducive to the growth of these markets in the country, the significant ones being a growth rate of over 6.5%.3 This, coupled with other factors such as availability of land, has led to a significant rise in the interest taken by private equity firms in the Indian real estate sector in particular.
+To illustrate this further, between 2009 and October 2018, Indian real estate sector attracted institutional investments worth USD 30 billion.
+Private equity and venture capital investments in this sector reached USD 4.47 billion in 2018 and USD 546 million in January-February 2019.4

-2 Union Budget of India.
-(2013).
-Retrieved from http://indiabudget.nic.in/es2013-14/echap-01.pdf
+3 Ministry of Finance.
+(2018).
+Economic Survey 2017-2018.
+Retrieved from https://mofapp.nic.in/economicsurvey/economicsurvey/index.html